 ENHANCEMENT: In order to stand out among the many other applicants for professional school, you need more than good grades in the required courses.
 To enhance your credentials, use the following resources:

-- College Sponsored Programs: The EL Health Care Shadowing Term and the Preceptorship Program offer experience without credit.
-The Allied Health Internship offers experience in PA, PT, and OT for two or four credits.
-Many service opportunities, some medical in nature, are available through the Office of Community Service in ACCEL.
+- College Sponsored Programs: The EL Health Care Shadowing Term and the Shadow Program offer experience without credit.
+Many service opportunities, some medical in nature, are available through the Civic Engagement Office.

 - Research: Although every Allegheny student does scholarly research in their senior year, you may want to participate in this endeavor before that time.
 Many students work with faculty members over the summer, or during the school year in an independent study.
 Students who want research as part of their career will want to have experience off campus as well.
 Such opportunities as SURP, PTEI, and many others are available for this purpose.
 Most have early deadlines and are quite competitive.

 - Summer Internships and Jobs: Both research and clinical opportunities fall under this category.
-The ACCEL Database is an excellent resource for searching for a summer job or internship.
+Gator Connect is an excellent resource for searching for a summer job or internship.

-- Domestic or Global Relief Programs: Alternative Spring Break trips, the Jamaica Mission trip, and service learning EL Term trips provide this type of experience.
-Dental students may apply to volunteer at the Conneaut Valley Dental Clinic.
+- Domestic or Global Relief Programs: Alternative Spring Break trips and service learning EL Term trips provide this type of experience.
 There are a number of international programs available such as Unite for Sight and International Service Learning.
 International programs tend to be expensive, and, although many are reputable, some are not.
 Investigate them carefully.

 - Read About Medicine: A good way to enhance your knowledge of medicine is to read about it.
-The ACCEL Library has an extensive collection of books on medicine (mostly human and public health, some dental and veterinary) that you are encouraged to borrow.
+The Health Professions Library has an extensive collection of books on medicine (mostly human and public health, some dental and veterinary) that you are encouraged to borrow.
 Learn about the issues, ethics, economics, joys, and challenges of medicine.
 The Tuesday Science section of the New York Times is also an excellent resource for current issues in medicine as well as other scientific fields.
 Many professional schools send us their quarterly and alumni magazines.
-We subscribe to Academic Medicine.
 There is much to be learned from these resources.

 - Medical Ethics Lecture: Every year Allegheny hosts a noted specialist in medical ethics.
 Attend the lecture.
 Consider taking the medical ethics course (Philosophy).
 Many other lectures offered at the college have relevance to medical practice.